 Only on the Falkland (Malvinas) islands, a British overseas territory, do they drive on the left.

-(As an aside, make sure to never use the ‘F word’, Falklands, when speaking to an Argentine — it’s a touchy subject, as our Porteño Corner interviewee Air Force pilot, Facha Martel explains.)
+(As an aside, make sure never to use the ‘F word’, Falklands, when speaking to an Argentine — it’s a touchy subject, as our Porteño Corner interviewee Air Force pilot, Facha Martel explains.)

 Popular Road Trips in Argentina